wuyuansushen/GPG_GitHub/README.md

 # GPG_GitHub

+### 0. Prerequisite

+Run the commands below in `Git Bash` if you are using Windows operation system.

 ### 1. Enabling vigilant mode

 `Settings` -> `SSH and GPG keys` -> (Vigilant mode) `Flag unsigned commits as unverified`